2020 Porsche Cayman T

 Read our full review on the2017 Audi TT RS.

-While most carmakers out there with a taste for performance search high and low for new methods to extract even more power from their engines, Porsche seems more focused on simply cutting out weight.
-We like that.
+Indeed, while most carmakers with a penchant for performance search high and low for new methods to extract even more power from their engines, Porsche seems more focused on simply cutting weight.
+And we like that.

-Not only is it smarter when it comes to ever-tightening emissions guidelines, but it’s also more effective in creating feedback and enjoyment than stuffing a chassis with crazy output levels.
+Not only is it a smart move with regards to ever-tightening emissions guidelines, but it’s also more effective in creating feedback and enjoyment compared to simply stuffing a chassis with power.